 Christopher Bruni

 He is a member of the Santa Clara County Bar Association, California New Car Dealers Association, Association of Defense Counsel of Northern California and the Defense Research Institute.
 Mr. Bruni is a member of the State Bar of California and is admitted to practice in the U.S. District Court, Northern, Eastern, Southern and Central Districts of California.
-He is a current member of the Board of Trustees of De La Salle High School, a Christian Brothers School located in Concord, California, and is a past president of the De La Salle Alumni Association.
-In 2003, the De La Salle Alumni Association named him Outstanding Alumni of the Year.
+He is a past member of the Board of Trustees of De La Salle High School, a Christian Brothers School located in Concord, California, and is a past president of the De La Salle Alumni Association.
+In 2003, the De La Salle Alumni Association named him Outstanding Alumnus of the Year.

 Mr. Bruni received his law degree from the University of Santa Clara.
 He was an Associate Editor of the Law Review, which published his case note, “The Labor Management Reporting and Disclosure Act of 1959-Union Members’ Bill of Rights Protects Rank and File Union Members Only,” 23 Santa Clara L. Rev. 955 (1983).
 He also holds a B.A. in Economics from the University of California, Davis.